yaretzj/ChoreCenter/Android/README.md

 ### Testing Instructions

+### Important: If you choose to use your own database for testing, in order for the instrumented tests to work, make sure to firstly populate your database using the SQL query in `ChoreCenter/Backend/db/create_test_data.sql`.

 #### How to run the tests?
 From the `ChoreCenterApp` directory, run `./gradlew check` to execute all verification tasks, including tests and linting.
 To only execute tests, run `./gradlew test`.